 The Board of Directors reviews the independence of each director yearly.
 During this review, the Board of Directors considers transactions and relationships between each director (and his or her immediate family and affiliates) and the Company and its management to determine whether any such relationships or transactions are inconsistent with a determination that the director is independent in light of applicable law, listing standards and the Company's director independence standards.
-Based on this review, the Board affirmatively determined that all of the directors nominated for election at the meeting are independent of management, with the exception of Dr. Freer who is considered an inside director because of his employment as Chairman and COO of the Company and is therefore not considered an independent director.
-The Company believes that is meets the independence standards adopted by the Securities and Exchange Commission and the Nasdaq Capital Market.
+The Company believes that it meets the independence standards adopted by the Securities and Exchange Commission and the Nasdaq Capital Market.